 Older dogs suffer from many of the same ‘old-age’ complaints as we do and the most common one of these is arthritis.
 It is heart-breaking to see your senior pal hobbling painfully around the park and the usual solution is to rush off to the vet’s and spend a fortune on pain-relieving medications for the dog.
 Unfortunately, the medicines that the vet prescribes, whilst effective, often come with side-effects such as diarrhoea or gastrointestinal bleeding.

-Many dog-owners are understandably keen to avoid these added complications and look for other ways of helping their dogs which is why, as a responsible London dog walker, I’ve provided a little information on an alternative option.
+Many dog-owners are understandably keen to avoid these added complications and look for other ways of helping their dogs which is why, as a responsible, professional London dog walker, I’ve provided a little information on an alternative option.

 For dogs suffering from arthritis, joint pain and even hip dysplasia, an alternative solution to traditional medication in recent years has been the use of magnetic therapy collars.
 These are certainly much cheaper than the average vet’s consultation fee.
 They are sold in some pet stores and through online companies, come in various colours and are generally made of webbing, so they’re reasonably comfortable for a dog to wear.
 You can even get magnetic blankets, pads or dog coats.